-Putin: North Korea crisis could be 'impossible' to solve
+Putin: North Korea crisis may be 'impossible' to solve

 Putin made the comments after meeting with South Korean President Moon Jae-in on the sidelines of the Eastern Economic Forum in Vladivostok, Russia.

-Putin repeated his assertion that sanctions won't be enough to rein in North Korea, and cautioned against getting "emotional" over the issue and pushing the regime "into a corner."
+Putin repeated his assertion that sanctions and pressure won't be enough to rein in North Korea.

-"We should be cold-blooded and we should avoid steps to escalate tension," Putin said.
-"Without political and diplomatic levels, this situation will be very difficult to resolve and I think even impossible to do."
+"Do not succumb to emotions and drive North Korea into a corner.
+Now more than ever, everyone needs to be calm and avoid steps that lead to an escalation of tension," Putin said.

+Without the political and diplomatic tools, it is extremely difficult to move the situation around.
+And to be more precise, I think it is impossible at all," he added.

 Tensions over North Korea's nuclear program intensified this week after Pyongyang's boast Sunday that had it successfully tested a hydrogen bomb that could be mounted on a missile.

-Note: Clarification: Some quotes in this story have been altered to match the official translation.